Skip to main content

 The core principle of DDD is that one should break a project down into stages rather than designing an expensive, risky plan for an uncertain venture.
 Identify and test assumptions at each stage, ideally for the least amount of money and time.
 Startups will be de-risked as a result, and if things don’t go as planned, an early exit will be possible.
 Then, instead of being afraid of failing, one can ask: “What is it worth to our organization to learn something?”
 Whatever the outcome, if the answer is determined to be worthwhile, it need not be considered a failure.

 Finally, excessive funding may cause a startup to fail.
 Having no financial concerns can cause a startup to become complacent and stop innovating.
 A startup may also overspend if it receives too much funding, which can give it a false sense of confidence.
-Startups should take care to only raise the money they actually need and to spend it wisely.
+Startups should take care to only raise the money they need and to spend it wisely.